 Chris Cornell's death was publicly ruled a "suicidal hanging", despite the fact that he sustained several bodily injuries, a clean toxicology report to follow.
 Chris sustained serious external and internal injuries more so than Jeffrey Epstein; a high profile convicted sex offender.
-Yet seemingly, all common people and medical professionals alike are in favour of murder to Epstein.
+Yet seemingly, all common people and medical professionals alike are in favour Epstein's death as a homicide.

-I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein, due to the continuing abundance of theories with Chris's involvement in ending human trafficking, along with related discussions involving Chester Bennington, other celebrities, freelance journalists, political and corporate figures.
+I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein due to the continuing abundance of theories with Chris's involvement in ending human trafficking, along with related discussions involving Chester Bennington, celebrities, freelance journalists, political and corporate figures.

 While I acknowledge that the theory of Chris's philanthropy may have eventually lead to his death, the continuous notion that Chris engaged himself heavily in vigilantism, "readily to expose corrupted elites," holds no evidence for nor will I entertain.*

 But it's with most certainty circumstantially, medically, physically and forensically, that Christopher John Cornell's death was not by suicide.

 If everyone, including several media outlets question the circumstances of Jeffrey Epstein's death, and highly suspect his death to be of foul play, then another serious deeper review needs to be considered for the case of Chris Cornell!

 Look at Dr. Wecht nearly frothing at the mouth with his professional disagreement to the suicide ruling of Jeffrey Epstein.
 Dr. Wecht's professional disagreement with the medical examiner who conducted Epstein's autopsy.

 How is Dr. Wecht the same person who made the following ambiguous and questionable statements regarding the death of Chris Cornell?

 Just like I've explained and referenced the forensics contradicting Chris Cornell's death to be a suicidal hanging, how could Dr. Wecht be the same medical doctor who strongly opposes Epstein's death as a suicidal hanging, AFTER reviewing Epstein's autopsy report and explaining forensically his injuries not consistent with a suicidal hanging.

 DR. WECHT SUPPOSEDLY SAID REGARDING CHRIS CORNELL,